ZhangxinruBIT/CarveMix/README.md

 ```
 # Usage
 **CarveMix augmentation method is agnostic to the network structure**

 we selected the nnU-Net as it has consistently achieved the state-of-the-art performance in a variety of medical image segmentation tasks.
-Even thed ata format and naming can be referenced in the nnU-Net example (see [nnU-Net](https://github.com/MIC-DKFZ/nnUNet.git)).
+Even the data format and naming can be referenced in the nnU-Net example (see [nnU-Net](https://github.com/MIC-DKFZ/nnUNet.git)).

 Note that you need to determine the data partition beforehand, especially for training sets and validation sets, because validation sets do not participate in CarveMix.
-If you are using the nnU-Net framework,You need  divide themselves at nnunet.training.net work_training.
-NnUNetTrainerV2. do_split data, you can distinguish by the presence of 'CarveMix' in the name.
+If you are using the nnU-Net framework,You need  divide themselves at **nnunet.training.net work_training.nnUNetTrainerV2.do_split()**, you can distinguish by the presence of 'CarveMix' in the name.

 We just provide a simple demo data file named "Task100_ATLASwithCarveMix" which contains 3 subjects of ATLAS dataet.
-It is important to note that the demo data schema is single-label single-mode. **And multi-label multi-modes such as the BRATS dataset can be modified based on "CarveMix_uniform.py" as you need, even make sure if you need intensity normalization for heterogeneous data.**
+It is important to note that the demo data schema is single-label single-mode.

+**And multi-label multi-modes such as the BraTS dataset can be modified based on "Simple_CarveMix.py" as you need, even make sure if you need intensity normalization for heterogeneous data.**

 **First you should prepare task folder**, the following structure is expected: